 The Create Application page will appear.
 Initially, a side panel will be shown to configure the root component.
 Provide a name, plus optional description and labels if desired.
-Health sources can be added to the root component directly, or its health can be derived solely from its children.
-When complete, click Save.
-Finish creating the application by adding additional components as desired.
+When complete, click Save & Continue to move to the next section.

 Display application on the map¶